nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

    with identical grid spacings.

--  The semantics of the ``'anchor'`` property for grid-based masks differ significantly for general masks described in Sec. \ :ref:`3.3.1 <sec:free_masks>`.
+-  The semantics of the ``'anchor'`` property for grid-based masks differ significantly for general masks described in the section :ref:`sec:free_masks`.
 For general masks, the anchor is the center of the mask relative to the driver node.
 For grid-based nodes, the anchor determines which mask element is aligned with the driver element.

 .. _sec:conn_kernels: